THE NEW TRINITY: DO WE ALL PRAY TO THE SAME GOD?

 that Humanity is born with the stain of “Original Sin”; or

-that the God of Israel impregnated a human female (whether or not a virgin), and did so for the purpose of causing His Offspring to be born as a human being, only to be captured, tortured and murdered, in order to redeem Humankind from its collective sins ( -- in that, the practice of human sacrifice, especially to appease a deity, is abhorrent to the God of Israel (see Leviticus 18:21 and Jeremiah 19:5) -- ); or
+that the God of Israel impregnated a human woman (whether or not a virgin), and did so for the purpose of creating a demigod, who was destined to be hunted, captured, tortured and murdered, in order to absolve Humankind of its collective Sins (in that, contrariwise, the God of Israel has repudiated the doctrines of “Substitutionary Atonement” (see Ezekiel 18:21-32) and “Substitutionary Punishment” (see Deuteronomy 24:16; and Ezekiel 18:14:20), and He has forbidden the practice of human sacrifice as an abomination to Him (see Leviticus 18:21 & 20:1-5; Deuteronomy 12:31; and Jeremiah 19:1-5 & 32:33-35)); or

 that the God of Israel gave Jesus the Power to abrogate the Divine -- and thus unalterable -- Commandments of the Torah, which God Himself bestowed upon the Jewish people; or

-that the God of Israel has decreed that Jews who don’t accept Jesus as the Son of God are Children of the Devil or, alternatively, that such Jews are the Antichrist (or even that there exists such supernatural and autonomous creatures as the Devil and the Antichrist, representing Evil Incarnate, which vie with God for Supremacy over the Universe); or
+that the God of Israel has decreed that Jews who don’t accept Jesus as the Messiah and/or as “Son of God” and/or as God Himself are Children of the Devil and/or that they are the Antichrist (or even that there exists such supernatural and autonomous creatures as the Devil and the Antichrist, representing Evil Incarnate, which vie with God for Supremacy over the Universe); or

 that the God of Israel created demonic creatures, and permits them to enter human beings in order to possess their souls; or